eenti/CSM---Obol-DVT-Integration/README.md

 This command should output a file at `.charon/cluster-definition.json`.
 This file needs to be shared with the other operators in the cluster.

 > **Note:** The `.charon` folder is hidden by default.
 To view it, run `ls -al .charon` in your terminal.
 If you are on macOS, press `Cmd + Shift + .` to view all hidden files in the Finder application.
+>
+> ⚠️ Note: The .charon folder is hidden by default.
+To view it, run ls -al .charon in your terminal.
+If you are on macOS, press Cmd + Shift + . to view all hidden files in the Finder application.

 Once every participating operator is ready, the next step is the distributed key generation amongst the operators.